 What’s the difference between low code and no code?

-- Used by IT, professional developers, citizen developers, and business users
+- Used by IT, professional developers, citizen developers, fusion teams and business users

 - Possesses robust development capabilities